Acute Stress Disorder

 Psychotherapy

-- Patient education: normalize the stress response, increase the expectation of recovery
+- Patient Education: normalize the stress response, identify reminders of trauma as non-dangerous, and increase the expectation of recovery

-- Cognitive processing: reframe maladaptive appraisals about past trauma and future triggers
+- Cognitive Restructuring: reframe maladaptive appraisals about past trauma and future triggers

 Other